kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 Writing to a dataset always follows the same sequence of events.
 A user obtains an instance of a `Dataset` from a `DatasetRepository` either by creating a new, or loading an existing dataset.
-With a reference to a `Dataset`, you can obtain a writer using its `getWriter()` method, open it, write any number of entities, flush as necessary, and close it to release resources back to the system.
+With a reference to a `Dataset`, you can obtain a writer using its `newWriter()` method, open it, write any number of entities, flush as necessary, and close it to release resources back to the system.
 The use of `flush()` and `close()` can dramatically affect data durability.
 Implementations of the `DatasetWriter` interface are free to define the